Timohilya/react-app/README.md

 Admin Page:
  * Page has modals for creating categories and posts.
  * Tables for categories and posts with delete buttons.
+ * Posts table has pagination.

 Screenshots:
 ![image](https://user-images.githubusercontent.com/63109870/199132559-70eb2fa7-810c-4678-a522-53aed0319b14.png)